 About the Journal

-One of the central remits of the journal is to focus on the intersection between MCH and HIV/AIDS issues around the world but more especially in the low and middle-income countries (LMICs), as classified by the World Bank.
-Diseases impacting populations in LMICs, also known as developing countries or the global South, are currently under-documented and underreported in existing peer-reviewed journals.
-IJMA therefore places a huge emphasis on the documentation and dissemination of work and new findings for neglected tropical diseases, especially when those papers are the products of collaboration between researchers in the global North and South.
+IJMA focuses on the intersection between MCH and HIV/AIDS around the world but more especially in the low and middle-income countries (LMICs), as classified by the World Bank.
+Diseases or healthcare policy issues impacting populations in LMICs, also known as developing countries or the global South, are currently under-documented and underreported in existing western-based, peer-reviewed journals.
+IJMA therefore places a huge emphasis on the documentation and dissemination of work and new findings especially when those papers are the products of collaboration between researchers in the global North and South.

 The journal covers, but is not limited to, the following global health subject areas: